Deliberate practice is like the scientific method for music.

 There you have it: the basic framework for approaching something deliberately.

-I really can’t stress enough how useful deliberate practice is in helping you grow as a musician.
+I really can’t emphasize enough how useful deliberate practice is in helping you grow as a musician.
 If you decide to start adding deliberate practice into your routine, I promise you’ll be amazed with the results!

 In fact, that’s why we added a deliberate practice button to Modacity’s music practice app.
 Just press the “improve” button, it will guide you through all the steps of deliberate practice – including suggestions and the ability to record – as well as track your progress along the way.